cfriot/music-to-led/README.md

 <img src="images/logo.svg" width="300">

-A professionnal live light setup for less than 100 $.
-Real-time LED strip music and midi visualization using Python and Arduino via serial communication.
+Real-time music and midi visualization on led strips using Python and Arduino.

 # How it works ?

-It takes multiple audio and midi inputs, use them to make awesome visualizations effects and output the result in multiple led strips via a serial protocol.
+It takes multiple audio and midi as inputs, use them to make awesome visualizations effects and output the result on a led strip via an arduino part.
-You can use a MIDI port to send visualization mod change instruction.

-- Multiple color schemes
-- Multiple virtual strip shapes
-- Revese and mirror mods
-- 8 Vizualization effects
-- Live mods change using dedicated MIDI channels
+Audio channels are used as a source for some effects.
+Midi channels are used as a source for effect AND as a mod changer.

 ![software-architecture](images/archi.png)